Negotiating with a cellphone provider

 Service providers can’t sell you a phone for more than the advertised price.
 If they tell you “that deal is no longer on,” call them on it — show them the ad.

 Under the Wireless Code, any salesperson must communicate with you clearly and in plain language.
 This applies whether they’re dealing with you on the phone, online, or in the store.
-If something is unclear, ask questions until you understand.
+If something is not clear, ask them more questions until you understand.

-Generally they cannot lie to you to get the sale.
-And they can’t tell you that:
+Generally they cannot use an unfair practice to get the sale.
+For example, they can’t tell you that:

 If your phone turns out to be faulty, you can point to the legal warranty.
 Under the law, a level of quality, performance and durability is implied into every sale of goods.

 You can argue the seller should repair or replace the phone, or give you a refund.
-Your success will depend on the situation and also on what your agreement says.
+It will depend on the situation and also on what your agreement says.

 Check out what everyone is offering.
 This is especially important when your long-term contract expires.
 Prices may have come down.
 Other providers’ plans may be much cheaper than what you’re currently getting.

-Sites like WhistleOut or PlanHub help you quickly compare plans and carriers.
-Spending 5-10 minutes here can save you hundreds of dollars a year.
+Sites like PlanHub, Whistleout or Ratehub help you quickly compare plans and carriers.
+Spending 5 to 10 minutes here can save you hundreds of dollars a year.

 When getting a new phone or plan, don’t feel as if you’re just the “little guy” with no bargaining power.
 Salespeople are often paid on commission.
 They want to sell you a plan, and they know you have options.

 So play hardball.
 Ask them for their very best price.
 Tell them about a better deal from a competitor, and ask them to match it.
-Include prepaid phones in your price comparisons.
+Include prepaid phone plans in your price comparisons.
 Be persistent before you sign up!

 Make sure you understand the contract before signing.
 There’s a lot of fine print here for you to review and understand.
 Fortunately, the salespeople have to give you a summary of the key terms, so at the very least, read this!